SxC97/Package-Monitor/README.md

 # Known Issues

-- [ ] Pip doesn't show up in dropdown despite output being formatted perfectly when script is executed in terminal.
+- [ ] Pip doesn't show up in dropdown despite output being formatted perfectly when script is executed in the terminal.
 Perhaps this is a Bitbar issue?
-- [ ] Gem always shows OpenSSL as out of date.
-Maybe this is just an issue with *my* gem?
 - [ ] Terminal commands not executing when clicked.
-- [ ] Sub problem of above, Gem updating requires sudo?

 # Features To Add
-- [ ] Add option to upgrade specific package in second-level dropdown
+- [ ] Add option to upgrade specific package in second-level dropdown menu.
 - [ ] Add color options based on number of outdated packages?

 # Credit